yvette2809/01.3D_MRI_analysis_deep_learning/README.md

   3. Created a copy of data in scratch library to get faster computation.
 - Model building:
   1. Applied the 3D convolutional layers to build a 3D Convolutional Autoencoder, still fixing bugs;
-  2. Built a 3D Convolutional Neural Network and applied it on a sample of 3 on our local machine.
+  2. Built a 3D Convolutional Neural Network and applied it on a sample of 3 on our local machine;
+- Model modification (on a larger scale of data):
+  1. Configured nodes and cores per node needed on supercomputer stampede2;
+  2. Applied the model on a data set of 30 images, which is 6 images for each class, and splited the training and test set randomly;
+  3. Used mini-batch method with a batch size of 5, and ran 5 epochs to track the change of the cost.

 **To-do list:**